Jane Fonda gives politically-charged speech at SAG Awards: ‘Woke just means you give a damn about other people’

 “I’m a late bloomer.
 This is the flower show,” she said, gesturing to her statuette.
 “Yeah.
 I love acting.
 We get to open people’s minds to new ideas, take them beyond what they understand of the world and help ‘em laugh when things are tough, like now.”

-The woman who is as much an activist as a star then reminded the world of her politics, including saying she is “a big believer in unions.”
+The woman who is as much an activist as a star then reminded the world of her political passions, including saying she is “a big believer in unions.”

 “And this is really important right now when workers’ power is being attacked, and community is being weakened,” Fonda said.